 If none of these options are feasible, given your financial situation, you may still have a way to pay your overdue tax bill.
 An OIC is typically considered a last resort for taxpayers who have exhausted their other options, but it could be a smart solution for you.

 You’ll pay less than the full amount you owe to the IRS if you’re eligible for an OIC.
 You may qualify if paying your full IRS bill would cause substantial financial hardship and if you meet certain other requirements.
-Use the IRS’s OIC pre-qualifier tool or talk with your tax debt relief specialist to confirm whether this is an option for you.
+Use the IRS’s OIC pre-qualifier tool or talk with your back tax assistance specialist to confirm whether this is an option for you.

 There are several downsides to an OIC, though.
 You’ll essentially have to relinquish your entire net worth, similar to declaring bankruptcy.
 If you’re considering this option, take the time to get all the details and understand the consequences.

-Don’t let your IRS debt ruin your credit or compromise your financial future.
-Find out what your debt relief options are and choose the solution that’s best for your situation.
-Contact one of the tax relief companies we have reviewed for you on Solvable today and start putting those tax problems behind you for good.
+Don’t let your IRS back taxes ruin your credit or compromise your financial future.
+Find out what your back tax assistance options are and choose the solution that’s best for your situation.
+Contact one of the back tax assistance companies we have reviewed for you on Solvable today and start putting those tax problems behind you for good.